The Late Late Show with Craig Ferguson: Production milestones

 Ferguson's first show as host was on January 3, 2005.
 For approximately the first two months, he continued his predecessor's monologue format, reading 5–10 jokes from cue cards.
 He would ad-lib between the jokes, and soon noticed that the "stuff in-between" got the most reaction from his audience; after that realization, he decided he and his writers would stop writing jokes.

-By May 2006, Studio 58, the CBS Television City venue from which the show is taped, had been updated with a digital broadcast Solid State Logic mixing console, needed for 5.1 Channel Surround.
+By May 2006, Studio 58, the CBS Television City venue from which the show was taped, had been updated with a digital broadcast Solid State Logic mixing console, needed for 5.1 Channel Surround.

 A new set debuted on the July 24, 2006, episode.
 It included a miniature CBS airship that floated along over the backdrop depicting Los Angeles.
 In the week of March 17, 2008, The Late Late Show debuted a new set featuring a desk interview area on a raised platform; the backdrop was also changed to a detailed representation of Los Angeles.
 When the 2007–08 Writers Guild of America strike began, the show went into reruns.
 It resumed production on January 2, 2008, after Worldwide Pants and the WGA came to an agreement.

 In 2008, Worldwide Pants Incorporated signed a product placement deal with Ford to promote the Ford Flex during The Late Late Show.
 Eight episodes ("with one repeat") of the show included custom-written skits in which Ferguson played the leader of a Scottish rap band called The Highlanderz (consisting of Angus "Big Ginger" Ferguson, Philip "The Howler" McGrade, and Shannon "Bubbles" McGee), riding in a Flex as they traveled from Los Angeles International Airport to the CBS Studio.
 The skits were shown on successive Thursdays starting on September 4.